-Both of these, even the organic varieties are cultivated generally in cement ponds for commercial distribution or plastic containers at home (in the case of spirulina).
+Both of these, even the organic varieties are cultivated primarily in cement ponds for commercial distribution or occassionally in plastic containers at home (in the case of spirulina).

 Unlike other forms of cyanobacteria (blue green algae) is not cultivated.
-It grows wild on its own in only one place on the planet- Lake Klamath in Klamath Falls, Oregon in a large enough quantity to make it prolific enough to serve as a harvesting site for this unique, blue-green supplement.
+It grows wild on its own in only one place on the planet- Lake Klamath in Klamath Falls, Oregon.
+As a result of completely naturally occuring condtions it grows in a large enough quantity to make it harvestable as a one-of -a-kind, blue-green algae supplement.

 Daryl Kollman, was a pioneer in cultivating both forms of the aforementioned consumable algae.
 He was given a grant from a Japanese company to cultivate chlorella on a large scale.